-I often talk about computer failures of various sorts and what you should be prepared for: the crash that happens just before you save your document to disk, the failure that renders a disk completely unreadable and unrecoverable, or the computer that dies the true death taking all of your data with it.
+I often talk about computer failures of various sorts and what you should be prepared for: the crash that happens just before you save your document to disk, the failure that renders a disk completely unreadable and unrecoverable, or the computer that dies a true death, taking all of your data with it.

 You know the drill.
-Hopefully by now, you’re prepared for that.
+Hopefully, you’re prepared for that.

-But by being prepared for that, you’re actually only ready for one half of a somewhat-related disaster.
+But by being prepared for that, you’re only ready for half of a somewhat-related disaster.

 What happens when your computer … disappears?